How to Become a Leader

 Simply follow the step-by-step instructions below:

-- Report of Criminal History from the Pennsylvania State Police (PSP), epatch.state.pa.us/Home.jsp
+- Complete the Report of Criminal History from the Pennsylvania State Police (PSP), epatch.state.pa.us/Home.jsp

-- Child Abuse History Clearance from the Department of Human Services, www.compass.state.pa.us/cwis/public/home
+- Complete the Child Abuse History Clearance from the Department of Human Services, www.compass.state.pa.us/cwis/public/home

 - Volunteers who have resided in the Commonwealth of Pennsylvania for the past 10 years can submit a Disclosure Statement Application for Volunteers in lieu of the Fingerprint based FBI Clearance.

-- Fingerprint based FBI criminal history clearance submitted through the Department of Human Services, www.pa.cogentid.com/index_dpwNew.htm
+- Otherwise, complete the fingerprint based FBI criminal history clearance through the Department of Human Services, www.pa.cogentid.com/index_dpwNew.htm

 - After processing at NBOF, you will receive a certification of clearances.
-Please email your PDF certification of completion to Chris Brixius and Brian Mannarino.
+Once received, email a PDF copy of the NBOF certification of completion to Chris Brixius and Lyndsay Wilderson.

 More information about the PA law and how New Birth of Freedom is implementing this can be found at http://newbirthoffreedom.org/palaw/.